 Email address: firstname.lastname@example.org

-Mission Statement: To create and perpetuate, through community involvement and expression, high quality theatre accessible to Riverside and surrounding communities while providing opportunities for education and fellowship.
+To create and perpetuate, through community involvement and expression, high quality theater accessible to Riverside and surrounding communities while providing opportunities for education and fellowship.

 The story begins in 1925 when Janet Scott gathered together a handful of eager amateurs to produce plays under the Drama Department of the Riverside Woman’s Club.
 There was such interest shown by actors and audience alike during this first season that their own identity, separate from the Riverside Woman’s Club, was desired.
 They left the Riverside Woman’s Club and in September of 1926 twenty-seven charter members, let by Janet Scott and James Coleman Scott, met to elect officers and officially launched the Community Players.